 site visits in first week of launch

 impressions on Twitter

 Creative Clinic advised on the ongoing brand strategy, messaging and implementation as well as designing the #ClapForOurCarers logo and brand identity, website, social media posts, t-shirts, window posters and downloadable campaign assets including activity packs for kids – from the very first national applause on 26th March 2020 and throughout the duration of the ten week campaign run.

-The campaign was beyond-huge, with media coverage stretching across print and broadcast media and social media channels across the world.
-BBC 1, BBC Radio, BBC News, Channel 5, ITV, Channel 4 and Sky News all broadcast the doorstep applause live every week, with ITV actually ‘pausing’ their usual programming so that viewers could go outside to clap, whilst Channel 4 simultaneously staged a special ad break takeover.
-The story continues to be covered weekly by newspapers including The Guardian, The Times, The Sun, The Mirror, The Evening Standard and the Daily Mail, whilst also achieving a page on Wikipedia.
+The campaign was hugely successful, with media coverage stretching across print and broadcast media and social media channels across the world.
+BBC 1, BBC Radio, BBC News, Channel 5, ITV, Channel 4 and Sky News all broadcast the doorstep applause live every week, with ITV ‘pausing’ their usual programming so that viewers could go outside to clap, whilst Channel 4 simultaneously staged a special ad break takeover.
+The campaign continued to be covered weekly by newspapers including The Guardian, The Times, The Sun, The Mirror, The Evening Standard and the Daily Mail, whilst also achieving a page on Wikipedia.

 The hashtag #ClapForOurCarers has frequently trended on Instagram, Twitter and TikTok.
 The campaign has received support from global brands including Facebook (with a live interview with Facebook VP, EMEA Nicola Mendelsohn featuring our design work), Spotify who created Thank You Thursday playlists and ran ads encouraging people to clap, TikTok which has had over 413 million views on Clap For Our Carers related content, plus GoDaddy who donated hosting and Kindred who produced branded campaign t-shirts to our design with all proceeds going to NHS Charities Together.